Print

 Description

-The awesome thing about this shredded BBQ chicken is you can use it to make just about anything – loaded sandwiches and sliders, BBQ chicken pizza, tacos, a light salad or grain bowl, and more! – and everyone raves about it.
+Plus, it’s make-ahead and freezer-friendly, with slow cooker and Instant Pot directions included!
 Be sure to check out the blog post, above, for lots of serving inspiration and the recipe notes, below, for some make-ahead tips. ♡ Happy cooking!

 Ingredients